403-html/cypress-pop-example/cypress/support/README.md

 - `assertions.js` - methods for transferring elements and verifying that they meet the requirements of the criteria
 - `localStorage.js` - methods for extending localStorage management capabilities
+- `updateFixture.spec.js` - methods for adding management of fixtures in tests
+-
 [More details](Utils/README.md)